Michael Bruce (musician): In My Own Way

-Billion Dollar Babies
+Billion Dollar Babies (band)

-Billion Dollar Babies was the name of the band founded in 1976 by Michael Bruce, Mike Marconi, Dennis Dunaway, Bob Dolin and Neal Smith after they split from Alice Cooper in 1974.
-Bruce's solo album, In My Own Way, had been sold to Polydor in Germany.
-Polydor did a very limited test pressing and decided to shelve it without release.
+Billion Dollar Babies was the name of the band founded in 1976 by Michael Bruce, Mike Marconi, Dennis Dunaway, Bob Dolin and Neal Smith after they split from Alice Cooper.
 Originally, Billion Dollar Babies started out in the hope that Alice would return and Battle Axe would be the new record from the Alice Cooper group.
-That wasn't the outcome, and everyone decided to proceed without Alice.
 Time Magazine featured the group in a brief but hopeful write-up in 1977.
-There had been a fantastic and very theatrical stage show planned in which Bruce and Marconi would battle each other in the fashion of gladiators.
-In spite of the positive start, the band was embroiled in a legal suit over the use of the name.
+There had been a theatrical stage show planned in which Bruce and Marconi would battle each other in the fashion of gladiators.
+Despite the positive start, the band was embroiled in a legal suit over the use of the name.
 The stage show was far too costly and the tour was quite brief.
 Their only release was 1977's Battle Axe.
-Unfortunately, the Battle Axe record lost any momentum it had when it was recalled for mastering problems which caused the turntable needle to skip.
-Bruce, Dunaway and Smith had also invested a large sum of their own money in the project.
+The Battle Axe record lost any momentum it had when it was recalled for mastering problems which caused the turntable needle to skip.
 Jack Douglas, who had worked on Muscle of Love with Jack Richardson, was hired to fix the mastering problem.
 With so many problems weighing them down, the group disbanded.

-The Josiah-Bruce Band

-In January 1990, Michael met a man named Josiah who worked with troubled youth.
-They shared a common interest in music and became friends.
-Josiah and Bruce soon decided to form a band and call it The Josiah Bruce Band.
-The band also included Ronnie Bolsega (from Hammond, Indiana) on drums, Ron Parker (from Denver Colorado) on bass, and Mike Carpenter (AKA Psych) (from Down Boy and RAFR) on guitar.
-They performed live and recorded an album's worth of material but nothing was ever released.
-Eventuality, Michael left the band and Josiah re-formed the group with Phoenix-based guitarist Rob Super as "The Josiah Band".